richardalligier/prc/README.md

 usage in bagging.
 This decomposition is valid with randomness in general not just randomness introduced by bagging.

-[^bignote]: Vanilla here refers to tree with simple where one variable is compared to a constant threshold: $X_i<Threshold$
+[^bignote]: "Vanilla" here refers to tree with simple split condition where one variable is compared to a constant threshold: $X_i<Threshold$